Economic development: Economic development policies

-One growing understanding in economic development is the promotion of regional clusters and a thriving metropolitan economy.
-In today's global landscape, location is vitally important and becomes a key in competitive advantage.
+Contractionary monetary policy is a tool used by central banks to reduce inflation.
+In the United States, the use of contractionary monetary policy has increased unemployment.

 International trade and exchange rates are key issues in economic development.
 Currencies are often either under-valued or over-valued, resulting in trade surpluses or deficits.
 Furthermore, the growth of globalization has linked economic development with trends on international trade and participation in global value chains (GVCs) and international financial markets.
 The last financial crisis had a huge effect on economies in developing countries.
 Economist Jayati Ghosh states that it is necessary to make financial support systems in developing countries more resilient by providing a variety of financial institutions.
 This could also add to financial security for small-scale producers.

+Public support for economic development tends to increase with job creation for locals and citizens, while non-citizen job creation can decrease public support.

 Organization

 Economic development has evolved into a professional industry of highly specialized practitioners.
 The practitioners have two key roles: one is to provide leadership in policy-making, and the other is to administer policy, programs, and projects.
 Economic development practitioners generally work in public offices on the state, regional, or municipal level, or in public-private partnerships organizations that may be partially funded by local, regional, state, or federal tax money.
 These economic development organizations function as individual entities and in some cases as departments of local governments.
 Their role is to seek out new economic opportunities and retain their existing business wealth.
+Modern organizational strategies often focus on 'industry clusters'.
+Geographical concentrations of interconnected companies and institutions, to enhance regional competitiveness and innovation.
+The effectiveness of these organizations is frequently linked to 'institutional quality,' where the clear definition of property rights and the reduction of transaction costs enable practitioners to better facilitate private sector growth.

+Public-private partnerships have become a standard delivery mechanism for EDOs, allowing for the sharing of risks and resources between government entities and private investors in large-scale development projects.
+In the modern era, these organizations increasingly focus on digital governance capacity and institutional design as primary drivers for national economic progress and public sector efficiency.

 There are numerous other organizations whose primary function is not economic development that work in partnership with economic developers.
 They include the news media, foundations, utilities, schools, health care providers, faith-based organizations, and colleges, universities, and other education or research institutions.